 Sudden Oak Death Research and Education Program

-Welcome to the WSU Sudden Oak Death program website.
+Welcome to the WSU Sudden Oak Death website.
 Here you will find information about Sudden Oak Death and other diseases caused by Phytophthora ramorum.
 We aim to provide resources and services for educators, managers, industries and landowners.
 More information about the services we provide are available at the links below.

 • Education- nursery management, symptom identification guides, information for Master Gardeners, events.